Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

 I set up my account and invested an initial $1,000 into Fundrise back in 2016.
 I did it just to try it out and invest a few bucks, but I loved it so much I decided to review it.
-You can set up your account for free (Fundrise Website) and I highly recommend it as there is no obligation and you really can’t get a good sense of Fundrise until you do set up an account and look at what they have.

 There are 80+ crowdfunding websites, and the majority of them aren't really that good.
 But, most review sites simply pick the ones with the highest affiliate payout and rank them.

-So, we’ve created one of the most stringent sets of grading criteria on the web for crowdfunding platforms and we review as many crowdfunding sites as we can.
+Because of my experience with Fundrise and others, we've created one of the most stringent sets of grading criteria on the web for crowdfunding platforms and we review as many crowdfunding sites as we can.

 This strict and well-documented methodology helps us avoid any potential conflicts of interest, and you can see the methodology with the link above.
 We have 11 overall categories and rank every company based on the information we have and weight the responses based on what we believe is most important.